Kallang River: History

 Kallang River is now part of the water catchment area for the Marina Reservoir.
 A dam, the Marina Barrage, was built at the mouth of the Marina Channel at Marina South.
 With the completion of the Marina Barrage in 2008, the entire region comprising the basins of the Singapore River, Rochor River, Geylang River and Kallang River has transformed into a water catchment area.

 In April 2006, the Singapore government announced plans to give a 200-metre stretch of the Kallang River at Kolam Ayer a S$2.5 million facelift.

 The "demonstration project" by the National Parks Board (NParks) and the Public Utilities Board (PUB) is part of the Active, Beautiful and Clean Waters Programme to transform rivers and reservoirs into vibrant community hubs, and to get Singaporeans to cherish and take care of their waterways.
-NParks and the PUB reviewed some of the world's best rivers such as the Charles River in the United States and the Cheonggye Stream in Seoul to draw inspiration and learn best practices.
+NParks and the PUB reviewed some of the world's best rivers such as the Charles River in the United States and the Cheonggye Stream in Seoul to draw inspiration and learn the most suitable practices.

 By August 2007, the Kolam Ayer stretch of the river was transformed to include more greenery, floating decks, pathways and boardwalks for recreational activities.
 A water wheel was introduced as the centrepiece of the project.
-The water level was kept at a constant level — 3 metres deep — making activities such as kayaking and dragon boating possible.
+The water level was kept at a constant level (3 metres deep) making activities such as kayaking and dragon boating possible.